 After outgrowing Houghton College the Masterworks Festival moved to the campus of Grace College in Winona Lake, Indiana.

 In 2016, the MasterWorks Festival moved to a temporary home on the campus of Cedarville University in Cedarville, Ohio.
-The following summer the festival moved to its present home on the beautiful campus of Converse College in Spartanburg, South Carolina.
+The following summer the festival moved to Converse College in Spartanburg, South Carolina, where it continued through the summer of 2022.
+In the fall of 2022, MasterWorks announced that it would be moving to its new home of Campbellsville University, in Campbellsville, KY, for the summer of 2023.

 MasterWorks has also had outreach in the United Kingdom, Honduras, China and Hawaii.
 Throughout the years participants have included such notable artists as guitarist Christopher Parkening, cellist Anne Martindale Williams, violinist Midori, and trumpeter Phil Smith.